muratk5n/thirdwave/en/README.md

 ---

 Of course..
 Pat Stew was on Dune way before TNG.

-That's a big fat scifi exp on your CV.
+That's a big fat scifi experience on the ol' CV.

 ---